tardate/LittleCodingKata/ruby/last-non-repeating-character/README.md

-# #xxx Last Non-repeating Character Challenge
+# #337 Last Non-repeating Character Challenge

 Using ruby to return the last non-repeating character in a string; cassidoo's interview question of the week (2025-06-30).
 It's hard to stop AI butting in to help, but don't accept the first answer it gives you.